An introduction to OLED displays

 • Wearable OLEDs, like e-tattoos or skin patches

-• Transparent OLEDs embedded in windows or car windshdields
+• Transparent OLEDs embedded in windows or car windshields

 • And many more we cannot even imagine today...

-Flexible OLEDs are already on the market for many years (in smartphones, wearables and other devices) and since 2019, with the introduction of the Samsung Galaxy Fold, foldable devices are increasing in popularity.
-In 2019 LG also announced the world's first rollable OLED - its 65" OLED R TV that can roll into its base!
+Flexible OLEDs are already on the market for many years (in smartphones, wearables and other devices).
+In 2019, Samsung introduced the first foldable phone, the Samsung Galaxy Fold, and since then foldable devices are increasing in popularity. we are expecting to see the first rollable/slidable devices reaching the market soon!

 How do OLEDs work?